benhg/phylo-text-mining/data_processing/stemming/README.md

 In our genetic version, what we want to do is to find all proteome motifs that have the same "meaning" - referring in this case to functional value.

 The code in that module will help us with our stemming.

+## Note on stopping

+Also to note here - we should figure out whether there's an equivalent of stopp-words in this kind of thing.